phetsims/center-and-variability/doc/implementation-notes.md

 ### Kick Distances

-The CAVSceneModel has a TKickDistanceStrategy which determines where the kicks will fall.
+The CAVSceneModel has a KickDistributionStrategy which determines where the kicks will fall.
 Each kick location is determined at the time of the kick (not predetermined).
 For the random skew strategy, it re-randomizes to left/right skew on reset.

 ### The Variability Measurements (range, mad, iqr)